 Clear the Room

 You probably cleared the room of furniture and accessories when you began the wallpaper removal process.
 If, however, you're working in stages, clearing the room while you do the glue removal will give you more space to move the ladder and work.
-If you can't remove all of the furniture, move it away from the walls and cover it with protective plastic tarps.
+If you can't remove the furniture from the room entirely, at least move it away from the walls and cover it with protective plastic sheeting.

 Cover Electrical Outlets

-Cover electrical outlets with painter's tape to prevent the moisture of the cleaning solution from causing an electrical problem.
-You can also turn off the electricity to the work area.
+Cover electrical outlets and wall switches with painter's tape to prevent the moisture of the cleaning solution from causing electrical problems.
+If practical, it's also a good idea to turn off the electricity to the work area.

 Protect the Floor